MdeCastelbajac/revision-timetable-script/README.md

   Opens the up-to-date timetable.

 ### Why scripting this ?
-Xlsx file readers - such as Microsoft Excel - are really great at displaying data in an eye-catching way.
+Xlsx file readers - Excel, Google Sheets - are really great at displaying eye-catching tables.
-But it's a pain having to manipulate them, especially with a mouse - or even worse : a touchpad.
+But it's a pain handling them, especially with a mouse - or even worse, a touchpad.
 This script avoids this and only leaves a couple of keys for you to press to do the job.